kamil-rudnicki/obsidian-recent-notes/README.md

 2. Enable the plugin in Settings → Community Plugins
 3. Click the clock icon in the ribbon (left sidebar) or use the command "Show Recent Notes" to open the view
 4. Click any note to open it
+   - Click with CMD (Mac) or CTRL (Windows/Linux) to open in a new tab

 ## Settings